Nooitgedagt Coega Low Level Scheme (NCLLS)

 Phase two added six additional filters at to the WTW and a new Low Lift pump station was constructed to pump water through the newly constructed Nooitgedagt/Coega Low Level Scheme pipeline to the reservoir at Olifantskop.
 Phase 2 was completed in 2017.

-Phase three entails the construction of a complete new 70Ml/d stand-alone water treatment module comprising flash mixer, two flocculation channels and settling tanks, six new filters with clearwell below, upgrading of filter pumps, blowers and electrical system, interlinking pipework, upgrading of SCADA and telemetry systems, construction of a 45Ml reservoir at Olifantskop, AC Mitigation and Cathodic protection of bulk steel pipelines and rehabilitation of Grassridge to Chelsea pipeline.
+- Phase three entails the construction of a complete new 70Ml/day stand alone water treatment module comprising of a flash mixer, two flocculation channels and settling tanks, six new filters with clearwell below, upgrading of filter pumps, blowers and electrical system, interlinking pipework, upgrading of SCADA and telemetry systems, construction of a 45Ml reservoir at Olifantskop, AC Mitigation and Cathodic protection of bulk steel pipelines and rehabilitation of Grassridge to Chelsea pipeline.